 Online Signing of Consent Forms/Contracts

-Use the LINE Bank operation screenshots you provided to create a “Practical Case”: The same Citizen Digital Certificate is commonly used in financial scenarios to “change high-risk operations to strong personal authentication.”
+Use the LINE Bank operation screenshots you provided to create a “Practical Case”: The same natural person certificate is commonly used in financial scenarios to “change high-risk operations to require strong personal authentication.”

 Case: LINE Bank “Add Remittance Designated Account” Requires Natural Person Certificate Verification